sathwika-13-reddy/digital_electronics_internship/README.md

 ![image](https://github.com/user-attachments/assets/fd0fd89d-c013-41de-9802-c5674e83aee4)

-A curved-shaped gate with two inputs and one output.
+- A curved-shaped gate with two inputs and one output.

-# OR GATE IC
+# OR GATE IC:

 ![image](https://github.com/user-attachments/assets/e4a702a7-a101-43b8-8801-1c53a4e272f5)